 – Learn about all the lovely benefits of cost per action and figure out how to apply it to your site.

 – Start creating methods to contact users without them having to visit your site.
-Develop email lists (I have had a good experience utilizing Constant Contact) and give your site a blog (note: that is actually competently written for on a regular basis) and start obtaining rss subscribers.
+Develop email lists (I have had a good experience utilizing Aweber) and give your site a blog (note: that is actually competently written for on a regular basis) and start obtaining rss subscribers.

 – Consider becoming a merchant if your site is successful enough that the reward for the effort is there.
 This is particularly useful for sites that target areas where products are very commonly offered as downloads – think software, but expand your mind and realize the possibilities in your market through some research.

 – If you see a merchant you’d love to be an affiliate for, approach them.
 You’d be surprised how many merchants simply didn’t know affiliate marketing was available or already have private invite only programs you won’t see advertised on their site.